nicklayb/react-auth-guard/README.md

 - `decodeToken`: Function that decodes the token.
 Uses `jwt-decode` as default
 - `getDecodedUserId`: Function that decodes the user id from the decoded token.
 By default is returns the `sub` part of the token.
 - `persistStrategy`: A persistancy strategy object.
 May be useful to override if you want to persist the token in `AsyncStorage` for a React-Native usecase.
 Defaults to a localStorage handle, refer to [Persistance strategy](#persistance-strategy) for more info.
+- `onLogout`: Callback that'll be executed when logout is fired
 - `children`: Function that expose the render props

 ## Render props